pushkalkishore/starbuzz-assignment/readme.md

 This project was built as part of an assignment to create a full-stack blogging platform.
 Special thanks to the authors of the libraries and frameworks used.

 ---

-Feel free to modify any sections or add more details as needed.
-Once you're satisfied, you can save this as `README.md` in the root directory of your project.